Heinrich Pyramid Misconceptions (Updated)

 Others Introduce Modifications to the Model

-As time went on, people modified Heinrich’s Pyramid.
+Over time, people modified Heinrich’s Pyramid.
 There was Frank Bird’s modification (Loss Control Management: Practical Loss Control Leadership, 1969)…

 People interpreted this graph as meaning that for every major injury, there would be 600 unsafe acts.
-Sometimes people didn’t say that the unsafe acts had to be capable of causing major injury.
+Sometimes, people didn’t say that the unsafe acts had to be capable of causing major injury.
 And that started some misconceptions.

 Also, there was the Krause, Hindley, and Hodson Pyramid (The Behavior-Based Safety Process, 1990)…